About Rehab & Heal

 Visiting my physio monthly will relieve any muscle tension I might have due to performing my duties.

-Main Massage Qualifications and Continue Professional Development
+Main Qualifications and Continue Professional Development

 As a massage therapist, continuing your professional development (CPD) is important to ensure you are up to date with the latest techniques and research.
 This could include attending workshops, reading journals or attending conferences.